-These are bank holidays when often schools are closed, banks are closed, and everyone wants them off.
-Good Friday and the Day After Thanksgiving are exceptions, but it’s growing in popularity to have them off.
-In recent years there has been a push to have the day following a holiday off when it’s convenient.
+These are bank holidays when schools are often closed, banks are closed, and everyone wants them off.
+Good Friday and the Day After Thanksgiving are exceptions, but it’s growing in popularity to have them off as well.
+In recent years, there has been a push to have the day following a holiday off when it’s convenient.
 For example, the day after the 4th of July is a Friday this year, so what should we do?

 Options For Solutions

-You may be reading this blog thinking that I will say to keep the office open!
-That Kelly, she’s a tyrant.
+You may be reading this blog, thinking that I will say to keep the office open (That Kelly…she’s a tyrant.)!
 But I’m not saying that.
-What I am saying is that we need to make smart business decisions that improve the clients’ experience, the team morale and the ability to stay on top of our work.
+What I am saying is that we need to make smart business decisions that improve the client experience, the team morale, and the ability to stay on top of our work.
 Let’s start with some considerations that should be made before committing to a holiday schedule:

 - You should look at the seasonality of the book of business.
 If your busiest season is the summer (remember renewals in commercial run 45-30 days before the renewal date and commercial 60+ days), you should consider what is in the best interest of the agency and clients.
 Accountants don’t take cruises in tax season; they wait until after tax season.
 Why should insurance agencies stack up time off when they are the most productive?
 If there are 5 holidays, lean toward the ones that are in your slower times.

 - Have a vacation policy that is flexible during the productive season.
 For example, if it’s ok for 2 people to be out normally, consider only allowing 1 during the chaos.
 Also, look at this across the entire agency, not just each department.
 Oftentimes, 1 support person being out has a ripple effect to the other teams that may be short-staffed.
 For more information, read our blog on how you work the hardest before you go on vacation.